 What is a Month-to-Month Lease Agreement?

-The term month-to-month lease agreement is also known as a rental agreement.
-It is a legally binding lease where a renter or landlord only has to give a 30-day notice to terminate the lease agreement – in most instances.
+A month-to-month lease agreement is a legally binding lease where a renter or landlord only has to give a 30-day notice to terminate the lease agreement – in most instances.
 Some states may require more or less than 30 days.
 Unlike a long-term lease agreement, which is typically set for six months to a year or more, month-to-month leases help create more flexibility, making them ideal for certain situations.
 For example, it’s common for renters who were previously on a long-term rental agreement to extend their lease agreement for a month or more before they plan to officially move out.
 For more details about the differences between lease vs. rent, read our guide.

 Benefits of a Month-to-Month Lease